BBC Switch: Live events

 The first BBC Switch Live was held on 12 October 2008 at the Hammersmith Apollo.
 It had performances by Fall Out Boy, Ne-Yo, Miley Cyrus, McFly, Basshunter and N-Dubz, with a special guest performance by George Sampson.
 The event, hosted by Mac, Grimshaw, Osbourne and Deacon, was strictly for 14- to 17-year-olds.

 The second event was held on 8 November 2009, at the same venue.
 Aled Haydn Jones, Kimberly Walsh, Mac and Grimshaw hosted, with many acts playing, including The Saturdays, JLS, N-Dubz, The Black Eyed Peas, Shaheen Jafargholi, Alexandra Burke and Pixie Lott.
 Many of the performances were made available for viewing on the BBC Switch website.
 The awards were designed and produced by the UK trophy manufacturer Gaudio Awards.

 The event would return in 2010 as BBC Radio 1's Teen Awards.

 Temporary mall and head office closure

 Director general Mark Thompson's strategic review of the corporation's scope and activities included proposals to close BBC Switch and BBC Blast, which were aimed at teenagers.

 In February 2010, The Guardian and The Times newspapers both reported that the BBC Switch website was under threat of closure, in a review of the BBC's online presence.

-In July 2010, the BBC Trust published an interim announcement which confirmed that it would support Thompson's proposal to close both, effectively signalling their closure, but confirmed that BBC Radio Switch as well as their involvement with BBC Radio 1 would continue under the management of BBC Radio.
+In July 2010, the BBC Trust published an interim announcement which confirmed that it would support Thompson's proposal to close both, effectively signalling their closure.

-In December 2010, Andy Parfitt confirmed he would remain in control of BBC Radio Switch.

 The following day, BBC Switch ended after three years.
 It was announced that the closure was due to a 25% cut in the BBC Online budget, reducing it by £34 million.
 Any possibility that the site would return was removed in January 2011.